The Simple Gifts

 The first printed Shaker hymnbook, Millennial Praises, was printed at Hancock, Massachusetts in 1813 and had 140 hymn texts but no tunes.
 Later on there were tunes written down for the hymns in Shaker music manuscript volumes.

 These are a few of the prominent hymns in Millennial Praises:

 Mother -- the best known early Shaker ballad hymn by Richard McNemar which tells the story of early Shakerism and Mother Ann Lee's journey from England to America.

-Rights of Conscience -- a hymn by Issachar Bates which begins with a tribute to George Washington, then details the trials and tribulations of the early Shakers.
+Rights of Conscience -- a hymn by Issachar Bates which includes a tribute to George Washington.

 An arrangement of "The Humble Heart," sung by Colleen Liggett and